samartzidis/WinAppleKey/README.md

 ![keyboard-driver-stack](keyboard-driver-stack.png)

-Sitting inbetween HIDCLASS and the bluetooth HID Transport driver allows the interpretation of input data before they reach HIDCLASS and get splitted out into TLC interfaces as HID Hot Buttons or as KBDClass (normal keys) input.
+Sitting inbetween HIDCLASS and the bluetooth HID Transport driver; allows the interpretation of input data before they reach HIDCLASS and get split out into TLC interfaces as HID Hot Buttons or as KBDClass (normal keys) input.
 This allows full and proper re-mapping of all of the keys (incl.
 Fn, Eject), by also respecting typematic properties.
 The older WinA1314 driver was not capable of that as it was implemented using *Francisco Lopes*'s [Interception](http://www.oblita.com/interception.html) driver, which is an UpperLevel filter KBDClass class driver.

-As a completely kernel-mode based implementation, it is also more secure that WinA1314 as it does not expose any keyboard input data to user mode.
+As a completely kernel-mode based implementation, it is also more secure than WinA1314 as it does not expose any keyboard input data to user mode.
 It also only attaches to the targeted keyboard device leaving the rest of your keyboard devices unaffected.

 ### Installation